List of state highways in Louisiana (400–449): Louisiana Highway 443

 Louisiana Highway 443 (LA 443) runs 8.30 mi in a north–south direction along Morris Road from US 190 in Hammond to a junction with LA 40 and LA 442 south of Loranger, Tangipahoa Parish.

 The route heads northeast out of Hammond and has a brief concurrency with LA 1064 north of town.
 After crossing the Tangipahoa River, LA 443 turns due north to its end at LA 40 and LA 442, connecting to Tickfaw, Independence, and Folsom.
 LA 443 is an undivided two-lane highway for its entire length.

 Louisiana Highway 444

 Louisiana Highway 444 (LA 444) runs 14.76 mi in an east–west direction from LA 16 in French Settlement to LA 22 in Killian, Livingston Parish.

 The route heads northeast out of French Settlement, intersecting LA 63 at Verdun, and parallels the route of LA 22 into Killian.
 LA 444 is an undivided two-lane highway for its entire length.

 Louisiana Highway 445

+Louisiana Highway 445 (LA 445) is a state highway in Louisiana that serves Tangipahoa Parish.